-‘Bachelor’ Star Arie Luyendyk Jr. Ended Interview With GQ After Fiance Lauren Burnham Became ‘Really Upset’
+‘Bachelor’ Star Arie Luyendyk Jr. Ended Interview With ‘GQ’ After Fiancée Lauren Burnham Became ‘Really Upset’

-Arie Luyendyk Jr. reportedly cut his recent interview with GQ Magazine short after his fiance, Lauren Burnham, got “very upset” with some of the questions she was being asked about the couple’s time on The Bachelor, as well as his former fiance, Becca Kufrin.
+Arie Luyendyk Jr. reportedly cut his recent interview with GQ Magazine short after his fiancée, Lauren Burnham, got “very upset” with some of the questions she was being asked about the couple’s time on The Bachelor, as well as his former fiancée, Becca Kufrin.

 Rebecca Nelson reportedly spent a great deal of time with Arie and Lauren during their interview.
 She shared meals with the couple and even went house hunting with them.
 The three also celebrated together at a wine bar upon the pair finding a home.
-Nelson revealed that she had left Arie and Lauren to write some notes and that Luyendyk Jr. offered for her to drive his truck, and gave her the door code to his condo.
+Nelson revealed that she had left Arie and Lauren to write some notes and that Luyendyk Jr. offered for her to drive his truck and gave her the door code to his condo.
 However, Rebecca chose to take an Uber instead.

-The journalist admitted that Arie Luyendyk Jr. had texted her while she was driving, and revealed that Lauren Burnham was “very upset” about the interview she had participated in with Rebecca Nelson.
+The journalist admitted that Arie Luyendyk Jr. had texted her while she was driving and revealed that Lauren Burnham was “very upset” about the interview she had participated in with Rebecca Nelson.

-Nelson claims that she had asked The Bachelor runner-up about initially being rejected by Arie Luyendyk Jr., and the reaction she had to him proposing to Becca Kufrin.
+Nelson claims that she had asked The Bachelor runner-up about initially being rejected by Arie Luyendyk Jr. and the reaction she had to him proposing to Becca Kufrin.
 Nelson also admitted that she asked Burnham about Kufrin’s finale comment about Lauren noting being an “equal” partner for Arie.

 “It makes me feel a little upset that people don’t think that I would be an equal partner with Arie.
 I’m a very strong independent woman.
 Just because I had a little bit of a breakdown on the show, because I wasn’t great in that environment, doesn’t mean I’m not a strong person,” Burnham said in the interview.